 Alan Leo (1860-1917) is the author of a set of popular astrology textbooks and the first astrology magazine. (coming)

-Helen Blavatsky (1931-1891) founded the Theosophical Society revealing the existence of the Spiritual Hierarchy. (coming)
+Helen Blavatsky (1831-1891) founded the Theosophical Society and revealed the existence of a Spiritual Hierarchy. (coming)

 The nursery rhyme Monday’s Child “foretells” the nature of children born on each day of the week.

 The Mulberry Bush rhyme relates the household chores that had to be done on each day of the week.

 Solomon Grundy is one of the oldest and gloomiest nursery rhymes about the seven days of the week.

 William Shakespeare (1564-1616) portrayed the “Ages of Man” following the order of the seven day week. (coming)